ncatlab/nlab-content/pages/5/7/5/6/26575/content.md

 ## Idea

 In a [[category]] with all [[products]], one can take finite products of objects, and hence one has a [[monoidal category]].
 One can however also take _infinite products_.
-In some situations, such as in [[categorical probability]], one is interesting in taking a infinitary version of a tensor product.
+In some situations, such as in [[categorical probability]], one is interested in taking an infinitary version of a tensor product.

 In measure-theoretic [[probability theory]], such a construction is provided by [[Kolmogorov's extension theorem]], and the same idea can be used in general: